 some people will be promoting them non-stop, and

 others will be signing on.
-Everybody will be sure
+Everybody will be sure that

 think, assume and believe.

-So it will be a month of arguments, with several
+So it will be a month of arguments, with several races

-greater transparency, as Aquarius is not a secretive sign.
+transparency, as Aquarius is not a secretive sign.

 don’t share the same world-view.

 This lunar cycle lasts until the next new moon on

 February 23.
-Its climactic moment is the full moon
+Its climactic moment is the full moon on

 The new moon occurred